mdbenito/paperwhy/content/post/deep-sparse-rectifier-networks.md

 and thus can be seen as an *"exponential number of linear models that share parameters"*.

-This is very reminiscent of the interpretation of Dropout as an extreme form of bagging ({{< cite hinton_improving_2012 >}}).
-But perhaps more importantly, gradients flow backwards unhindered in active neurons, thus facilitating learning and alleviating the vanishing gradient problem.
+This is very reminiscent of the interpretation of Dropout as an extreme form of bagging.[^3] But perhaps more importantly, gradients flow backwards unhindered in active neurons, thus facilitating learning and alleviating the vanishing gradient problem.
 This is typically seen as the reason why ReLUs perform so well, brain stuff notwithstanding.

 What are some **possible disadvantages of ReLUs**?
 Experimental results show that the non-differentiability (*"hard saturation"*) is not an